Tylryan/xbt/README.md

 To build this project, simply run `make`.
 This will compile the lexer (Antlr) and create a binary stored in `dist/xbt`.

 Currently, `xbt` requires the path a build file.
-If you would like an example build file to test, you can look for `build.xbt` in the [examples directory](./examples) or rebuild Xbt itself using the `build.xbt` file in the project's root directory (AKA where this REAME is located).
+If you would like an example build file to test, you can look for `build.xbt` in the [examples directory](./examples) or rebuild Xbt itself using the `build.xbt` file in the project's root directory (AKA where this README is located).